kyma-project/test-infra/docs/prow/templates.md

 If buildpack you're willing to use is not there yet you have to add it.
 The best would be to follow existing buildpacks.

+When writing tests for new component use function `tester.GetKymaReleasesSince(<next release>)` to create release jobs tests.
+This will automatically check if new release jobs where created when doing release.

 ### Change component job configuration

 Whenever you need to change component job configuration follow this steps: